tilde-nlp/llm-gpt-neox/README.md

 [![GitHub issues](https://img.shields.io/github/issues/EleutherAI/gpt-neox)](https://github.com/EleutherAI/gpt-neox/issues)
 [<img src="https://raw.githubusercontent.com/wandb/assets/main/wandb-github-badge-28.svg" alt="Weights & Biases monitoring" height=20>](https://wandb.ai/eleutherai/neox)

+# TILDE

+This TILDE operated and mainted branch for training 30B Language Model on LUMI HPC

 # GPT-NeoX

 This repository records [EleutherAI](https://www.eleuther.ai)'s library for training large-scale language models on GPUs.
 Our current framework is based on NVIDIA's [Megatron Language Model](https://github.com/NVIDIA/Megatron-LM) and has been augmented with techniques from [DeepSpeed](https://www.deepspeed.ai) as well as some novel optimizations.
 We aim to make this repo a centralized and accessible place to gather techniques for training large-scale autoregressive language models, and accelerate research into large-scale training.
 This library is in widespread use in [academic, industry, and government labs](https://github.com/EleutherAI/gpt-neox#adoption-and-publications), including by researchers at Oak Ridge National Lab, CarperAI, Stability AI, Together.ai, Korea University, Carnegie Mellon University, and the University of Tokyo among others.
 Uniquely among similar libraries GPT-NeoX supports a wide variety of systems and hardwares, including launching via Slurm, MPI, and the IBM Job Step Manager, and has been run at scale on [AWS](https://aws.amazon.com/), [CoreWeave](https://www.coreweave.com/), [ORNL Summit](https://www.olcf.ornl.gov/summit/), [ORNL Frontier](https://www.olcf.ornl.gov/frontier/),  [LUMI](https://www.lumi-supercomputer.eu/), and others.